phylotastic/phylo_services_docs/SpeciesListServer/SpeciesListArchiveGuide.md

 A species list archive must consist of multiple files.
 The specific types of files that must be included in an archive are the following:

 1. A required __*species*__ __data__ file consisting of data for a list of species.
-2. A required __*list*__ __data__ file consisting of metadata of list that relate to the species data.
-A list data record points to multiple records in the __*species*__ data file.
+2. A required __*list*__ __data__ file consisting of metadata in the list that relate to the species data.
+A list data record points to multiple records in the __*species*__ __data__ file.

-3. A optional __*descriptor*__ metafile describes how the files in the archive are organised.
-It describes the files in the archive and maps each data column to a corresponding standard term.
+3. An optional __*descriptor*__ metafile describing how the files in the archive are organised.
+This describes the files in the archive and maps each data column to a corresponding standard term.
 The metafile is a relatively simple XML file format.
-    - A metafile is required if the data files use non-standard column names in the first (header) row of data or follow different order of the standard column names.
+    - A metafile is required if the data files use non-standard column names in the first (header) row of the data or follow a different order than the standard column names.
-    - A definitive list of standard terms/column names can be found on [https://github.com/phylotastic/Phylotastic_WebService_Documentation/tree/master/SpeciesListServer/SpeciesListStandardTerms.md]
+    - A definitive list of standard terms/column names are found on [https://github.com/phylotastic/Phylotastic_WebService_Documentation/tree/master/SpeciesListServer/SpeciesListStandardTerms.md]

-> The entire collection of files (species data, list data, descriptor metafile) can be compressed into a single archive file.
+> Compress all files (species data, list data, descriptor metafile) into a single archive file.
 Compression formats include ZIP 18 and TAR.GZ/TGZ.
-This single, compressed file is the __Species List Archive__ file!
-This file can be easily uploaded to Phylotastic portal to publish author's own list of species.
+This single, compressed file is the __Species List Archive__ file, which can be easily uploaded into the Phylotastic portal to publish an author's own species list.

 ---